mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 The PAT scope is `mx:modelrepository:write`, `mx:webhook:read`, `mx:webhook:write`, and `mx:deployment:write`.
 Without the right scope, the pipeline runs may fail.

-For security reasons, the API key and PAT values are not displayed once they are saved; you can see a {{% icon name="checkmark-circle" %}} icon if the values are saved and a {{% icon name="delete-circle" %}} icon if no values are saved.
+For security reasons, the API key and PAT values are not displayed once they are saved; you can see a {{% icon name="checkmark-circle" %}} icon if the values are saved and a {{% icon name="remove-circle" %}} icon if no values are saved.

 To change your API key and PAT, click **Delete** and then **Setup** to relaunch the **Setup** dialog box and provide new values as described above.